 A Banshee is called many things and goes by many names.
 Some other terms include Banshi, Benshee, a female fairy, Woman of Peace, Lady of Death, the Angel of Death, the White Lady of Sorrow, the Nymph of the Air, or the Spirit of the Air.

 Whatever you call her, she is one thing, and one thing alone.
 A Banshee is a disembodied spirit; a ghost, in other words.
 Some Irish believe that the souls of the departed do not get taken from this earth, but dwell here, and are often tied here.
-They either enjoy the happiness of a life well lived, or if during their life, they lived a life of sin, they were forced to suffer punishment.
+They either enjoy the happiness of a life well-lived, or if, during their life, they lived a life of sin, they were forced to suffer punishment.
 The spirits of the bad are restrained; forced to pay for their sins in areas near where these sins were committed.

 Banshees are spirits still tied to earthly matters.
 They are said to attend only to the old families.
 Banshees are believed to follow the family, either with good intent or ill, until every last descendant has died and been buried.
 Though it is said that a Banshee will not follow family members to foreign lands, instead sticking to the lovely shores of Ireland.
 They either had strong ties to their family, and a desire in death to watch over them, or in life, they had reasons to hate their family.
-This gives us the two distinct types of Banshees.
+This gives us two distinct types of Banshees.

 Caspernia, the Friendly Banshee